CloudLabs-MOC/AI-102-AIEngineer/Instructions/06-translate-text.md

 ## Task 4: Detect language

-Azure AI Translator can automatically detect the source language of text to be translated, but it also enables you to explicitly detect the language in which text is written.
+Azure AI Translator can automatically detect the source language of text to be translated, but it also enables you to explicitly detect the language in which the text is written.

 1. In your code file, find the **GetLanguage** function, which currently returns "en" for all text values.